WOW-Fashion! World of WearableArt ™

 The exhibition bringing together the best creations from the WOW design competition will be a logical and important step forward both for the Museum and the World of WearableArt™ project, given the astonishing number of talented Russian designers worthy of taking part in this international competition.
 Garments from the World of WearableArt™ will be on display from 6 October 2018 through 3 February 2019.

-New Zealand Government is the Main Partner of the Exhibition.
+New Zealand Government is the Major Partner of the Exhibition.